 We should be able to trust in these devices.
 Unfortunately, there are too many medical devices that aren’t rigorously tested or manufactured with the level of detail that’s required to produce a safe product.
 There are numerous defective products on the market that are actually harming patients by making their symptoms worse, or by creating new injuries.

 If you’ve been harmed by a defective medical device, you don’t have to face the manufacturer on your own.
-At DeMayo Law Offices, L.L.P. ®, we have the resources and strategic skills to take on the deep-pocketed manufacturers to recover the compensation you deserve.
+At DeMayo Law Offices, our personal injury lawyers have the resources and strategic skills to take on the deep-pocketed manufacturers to recover the compensation you deserve.
 Call us today at (877) 529-1222 to set up a free consultation to learn more about your case.

 Defective Medical Device Cases We Handle

 Medical devices are used in many different surgical procedures to correct many different problems.
-Some of the defective medical device claims the DeMayo Law Offices, L.L.P. ® have represented have involved defective medical devices including:
+Some of the defective medical device claims the DeMayo Law Offices have represented have involved defective medical devices including: